Prayas248/FI_Money/README.md

 - Configure CORS properly for your domain
 - Use HTTPS in production
 - Set up proper MongoDB indexes for performance
+- Use environment-specific Docker Compose files
+- Implement proper logging and monitoring for containers
+- Set up health checks for container orchestration
+- Use secrets management for sensitive environment variables

 ## 🤝 Contributing